 Do you know about THE FRIENDS OF ESILL?

 The Friends of ESILL also helps us keep tuition low and affords members fellowship with our directors, students and instructors.
 For an annual membership fee of $35, you will enjoy course flyers mailed to your home, newsletters to keep you abreast of events, and invitations to receptions featuring guest lecturers where you may share your ideas with Board members and instructors.
-To show our appreciation for your support, we provide a $5 discount on any courses you and your immediate family members take in that calendar year.
+To show our appreciation for your support, we provide a $5 discount on any courses you and your immediate family members take for the next two terms.
 Join the Friends of ESILL and give your backing to one of Fairhope’s unique institutions.
 To get on the ESILL team, click on the link below or call Dot Bremer at 604-9342.

 All rights reserved